ohenley/adacore_jetson/README.md

 ## About

-> Not "that" trivial linux module tutorial written in the Ada programming language
+> Linux module tutorial written in the Ada programming language
-> Targeted at the Arm based Nvidia Jetson-Nano board running Ubuntu 18.04
+> Targeted at the NVIDIA Jetson-Nano board running Ubuntu 18.04 (aarch64, kernel-based v4.294)
+> It shows two implementations of a LED interface:
+>  - First is based on the include/linux/gpio.h interface.
+>  - Second one controls by direct read/write to the GPIO memory registers

 ## Status
-flash a led --> working
+Both version are working.

 ## Prerequisites
-- x86_64 Linux running on target board.
-- Python 3.x on host.
+- Python 3.x on host machine.
 - GNAT cross compilation toolchain on host machine. (see `jetson_nano_cross_compilation.md` for further details on how to setup)
-- Complete led circuit with transistor base connected to physical board pin 13. (linux equivalent internal mapping: gpio #14)
+- Complete led circuit with transistor base connected to physical board pin 18.
 ![alt text](https://i.stack.imgur.com/2vrSj.gif)

 ## Dependencies